Srinivasa Ramanujan: The Ramanujan conjecture

-Although there are numerous statements that could have borne the name Ramanujan conjecture, one was highly influential on later work.
+Although there are numerous statements that could have borne the name Ramanujan conjecture, one was highly influential in later work.
 In particular, the connection of this conjecture with conjectures of André Weil in algebraic geometry opened up new areas of research.
-That Ramanujan conjecture is an assertion on the size of the tau-function, which has as generating function the discriminant modular form Δ(q), a typical cusp form in the theory of modular forms.
+That Ramanujan conjecture is an assertion on the size of the tau-function, which has a generating function as the discriminant modular form Δ(q), a typical cusp form in the theory of modular forms.
 It was finally proven in 1973, as a consequence of Pierre Deligne's proof of the Weil conjectures.
 The reduction step involved is complicated.
 Deligne won a Fields Medal in 1978 for that work.

 In his paper "On certain arithmetical functions", Ramanujan defined the so-called delta-function, whose coefficients are called τ(n) (the Ramanujan tau function).
 He proved many congruences for these numbers, such as τ(p) ≡ 1 + p^{11} mod 691 for primes p.
 This congruence (and others like it that Ramanujan proved) inspired Jean-Pierre Serre (1954 Fields Medalist) to conjecture that there is a theory of Galois representations that "explains" these congruences and more generally all modular forms. Δ(z) is the first example of a modular form to be studied in this way.
 Deligne (in his Fields Medal-winning work) proved Serre's conjecture.
 The proof of Fermat's Last Theorem proceeds by first reinterpreting elliptic curves and modular forms in terms of these Galois representations.
 Without this theory, there would be no proof of Fermat's Last Theorem.